idovdw/PhpSpreadsheet/docs/topics/reading-and-writing-to-file.md

 thousands separators then you should think about what characters you want to use for those before doing the export.

-By default PhpSpreadsheet looks up in the server's locale settings to decide what characters to use.
-But to avoid problems it is recommended to set the characters explicitly as shown below.
+By default PhpSpreadsheet uses the locale settings for en-US.
+You can override these settings by setting the separators explicitly.

 English users will want to use this before doing the export: